-However, use the search tool on the Emirates’ website to actually book those routes and you’ll find higher prices.
-Thankfully (for now) these increases seem to only have been applied to business class redemptions:
+However, use the search tool on the Emirates’ website to actually book those routes and you’ll find much higher prices:

 The Devaluation Trend

-While devaluating loyalty programs by increasing the cost of a redemption for loyalty program members ultimately means the airline or hotel chain makes more money, it also runs the risk of deterring members from engaging with the program.
+While devaluating loyalty programs by increasing the cost of a redemption for members ultimately means the airline or hotel chain makes more money, it also risks deterring members from engaging with the program.

 Hot Tip: Our guide details the best ways to redeem Emirates Skywards miles to make sure you’re getting maximum value for your miles!